Wiley Hausam, Director

 Program Notes

-Nrityagram, the land of red mud and birdsong, is our home and muse.
-For over three decades, this land has nurtured us, and we have poured our sweat, dreams, and art into its bountiful earth.
+Nrityagram—land of red earth and birdsong—is both our home and our muse.
+For more than three decades, this soil has sustained us, even as we have offered it our labor, our dreams, and our art.

 “Sankirtanam (a prayer)”